real6000/ml-java/README.md

 A modular, extensible neural network framework written in Java.
 Designed for learning and experimentation with core ML concepts such as layers, activations, loss functions, optimizers, and training loops.

-Open Source and free for recreational use or inspiration.
+A self-produced project on the topic of Machine learning of which is Open Source and free for recreational use or inspiration.

 ---